“How can married Christians, deal graciously with problematic siblings and sibling in laws?”

-We receive quite a few letters each year from those who are married who are running into difficulties in dealing with sibling in laws, and sisters and brothers.
-Sometimes these siblings are too vocal or mean-spirited in what they say and do.
-They can be vindictive in how they act towards the spouse of their sibling and cause trouble.
+Each year, we receive quite a few emails, sent to us from those who are married.
+Many of them are encountering difficulties in dealing with sibling in laws.
+The same is true of those with interfering sisters and brothers.
+Most of these siblings are very demanding, and mean-spirited.
+They can also be vindictive in how they act towards the spouse of their sibling and cause trouble.

 Others stay to visit too long so the spouse feels imposed upon and worn out.

-Other siblings expect financial support from their older male sibling and expect him to physically help them repeatedly at the sacrifice of his own family.
+Other siblings expect financial support from their older male sibling.
+They expect him to physically help them repeatedly at the sacrifice of his own family.